-He and his wife, Marcia Hocker, are the founders of the Ethel Mae Hocker Foundation.
-The Ethel Mae Hocker Foundation provides educational opportunities to less fortunate, deserving Greater Philadelphia-area elementary and high school students.
-Mr. Hocker received both his BS in accounting and MBA in finance from the Kogod School of Business at American University.
+He and his wife, Marcia Hocker, are the founders of the Ethel Mae Hocker Foundation which provides scholarship opportunities to less fortunate, deserving Greater Philadelphia-area elementary and high school students who have demonstrated leadership abilities, academic success, commitment to the community, and need financial support.
+Mr. Hocker received both his BS in Accounting and an MBA in Finance from the Kogod School of Business at American University.

 Key Fund Documents